roddhjav/pass-update/README.md

 **Requirements**
 * `pass 1.7.0` or greater.
-* If you do not want to install this extension as system extension, you need to enable user extension with `PASSWORD_STORE_ENABLE_EXTENSIONS=true pass`.
+* If you do not want to install this extension as a system extension, you need to enable user extension with `PASSWORD_STORE_ENABLE_EXTENSIONS=true pass`.
 You can create an alias in `.bashrc`: `alias pass='PASSWORD_STORE_ENABLE_EXTENSIONS=true pass'`